 Some strategies you could look to adopt to keep spending under control include agreeing on a spending cap per person, or using a system where everyone buys for just one person.

 Eating a special meal with friends and relatives is a Christmas ritual for many people, but it can be an expensive one, so consider ways you can make it more affordable such as rotating the hosting duties, buying items in bulk or asking guests to bring some nibbles, a signature dish or dessert.

 Christofides said the good news is there’s a range of technologies out there to help Australians take control of their finances, and the emergence of artificial intelligence provides additional help.

-He pointed to AMP’s recently launched Bett3r smart bank account, which enables you to automatically move your money between pay, save and spend sub-accounts, as a good example.
+He pointed to AMP’s recently launched Bett3r account, which helps you automatically pay bills, save, and know what's left to spend, as a good example.